 More than that, what defines these accessible parking spaces and routes is how they accommodate wheelchairs.
 For example, people in wheelchairs should not have to cross a vehicular lane or attempt to get between cars.
 When done right, these accessible parking spaces should enable passengers to navigate to the entrance of a building without a hassle.

 That’s why many accessible parking spaces are located directly next to a building.
 But when disabled parking spaces aren’t next to the building, or the accessible route crosses traffic, marked crossing areas are typically provided.

 But the presence of a sign isn’t the only thing you should look for.
 The striped white paint, the size of the space, and marked sign may signal their use.

-There are three types of these accessible parking spaces available.
+If you look carefully, you’ll see that there are three distinct types of disabled parking spaces for drivers to use.
 Each of these spaces has unique identifying factors you should be aware of so you can make the most courteous parking decision on your next outing.

 Accessible Parking Spaces for Cars

 These designated accessible parking spaces are for people with disabilities in a standard vehicle.
 They are easy to spot for the everyday driver.
 Here’s what to look for:

 - A sign to mark their location for all drivers to see

 - Level groundwork for steady wheelchair paths and crutch landing